 Pulmonary TB – that affects the lungs

 Extrapulmonary TB – that occurs outside of the lungs

 Latent TB- TB bacteria lie dormant in the body they don’t cause any harm in their sleeping state but “can wake up “ if someone’s immune system is affected by either some types of illness or the ageing process itself.

-For more information on TB visit the NHS Choices website.
+For more information on TB visit the The NHS website.

 - Annual Report